TDManning/viewing-party-api/README.md

 2. Install gem packages: `bundle install`
 3. Setup the database: `rails db:{drop,create,migrate,seed}`

-Spend some time familiarizing yourself with the functionality and structure of the application so far.

 Run the application and test out some endpoints: `rails s`

 ## Endpoints